TheGamerz29/E.F.V.S.L.C-Fake-Virus-Simulator/README.md

 It is created entirely using cmd!by one 12 year old!

  This Fake Virus Launcher Can...
-1.Simulates 8 Hyper Realistic Fake viruses.
+ .Simulates 8 Hyper Realistic Fake viruses.,
-2. reset your internet setting without reboot.
+ .reset your internet setting without reboot., .Completely open source.,
-3.Completely open source
-4.Have some lore.
+.Have some lore.,
-5.Frequent updates.
-6.Easter eggs.
+.Frequent updates.,
+.Easter eggs.,

 By The time you read this,There is 8 fake viruses.But,More viruses will be added later on.